tdutouquet/Netflux-Front/README.md

 * Login : admin@localhost.com
 * Pass : admin

+If you stay inactive too long, the account will be automatically disconnected and you will have to login again.

 ## Notifications

 The front-end uses [Vue Toastification](https://github.com/Maronato/vue-toastification) for notifications.
 You may need to install it manually: